 Predator Ridge is a golf resort community located just south of Vernon.
 Though that may initially sound like an odd place to go hiking, it all makes sense when you see the spectacular setting above Okanagan Lake.
 There are over 35km of well maintained multi-use trails on this 1,200 acre resort.

-We chose to hike the Okanagan Lake Lookout trail, a 3km circuit also taking in panoramas of Predator Ridge itself.
+We chose to first hike the Okanagan Lake Lookout trail, a 3km circuit also taking in panoramas of Predator Ridge itself.
 Rated as ‘difficult,’ this trail does have some steeper sections (with loose rock) but they never last long.
 The payoff is definitely worth it.

 It would be easy to extend your hike at Predator Ridge, with many of the trails intersecting.
+Click for a complete guide to the best Predator Ridge trails.

 After your hike, I’d highly recommend a late breakfast or lunch at the Range Lounge.
 This casual restaurant, overlooking part of the golf course, serves upscale cuisine using local ingredients when possible.
 It’s a gorgeous setting, matched by excellent food.